xtensor-stack/xsimd/README.md

 }
 ```

 Do not forget to enable AVX extension when building the example.
-With gcc or clang, this is done with the `-march=native` flag,
+With gcc or clang, this is done with the `-mavx` flag,
 on MSVC you have to pass the `/arch:AVX` option.

 This example outputs: